Vibration Industrial Accident Claim*

 Frequently Asked Questions

-This is termed Form A which is simply the application form to the Injuries Board can be made by completing and submitting Form A with the application fee €45 or €90 and a medical report.
+This is termed Form A which is simply the application form to the Injuries Board that can be made by completing and submitting Form A with the application fee of €45 or €90 and a medical report.

 An injured party must apply to the Personal Injuries Assessment Board by filling out an Injuries Board Assessment Form A.